swharden/QRSS-hardware/builds/2019-07-15 chassis heater/readme.md

 ![](oven-aj4vd-resistor-heater.png)

 * You can supply it with dirty power
+* Consider using a multi-turn potentiometer for RV1
 * R6 sets hysteresis
   * Large values promote squishy temperature control.
   * Small values will faster responses but may oscillate